230109snow/juniper-code/htmlcssjs/js.md

 - let: it is still being hoisted, but the program will prevent you from using the variable before initialization step.
     `let bar = 'foo';`

-- To prevent any additional headaches, declare and initialize your variables/functions before you use them.
+- TLDR; To prevent any additional headaches, declare and initialize your variables/functions before you use them.